-icon caret-left icon caret-right instagram pinterest linkedin facebook twitter goodreads question-circle facebook circle twitter circle linkedin circle instagram circle goodreads circle pinterest circle
+icon caret-left icon caret-right instagram pinterest linkedin facebook x goodreads bluesky threads tiktok question-circle facebook circle twitter circle linkedin circle instagram circle goodreads circle pinterest circle

 Welcome to my website

-Among my other time-gobbling ambitions is an unending quest to create an ideal garden.
+Let's see, what else?
+My unending quest to create an ideal garden.
 I've been learning more about native plants and, as a result, I've become more tolerant of little green volunteers I used to think of as weeds.
 I'm planning to include more natives in the garden.
 But that doesn't mean non-natives will be banished.
 (Except English ivy, of course.
 Out, out, invasive vine!)
 Caring for the garden has become a passion of mine.
 There is something soothing about having my hands in the dirt, something heart-lifting about watching my plants bloom and grow anew every year.
 My favorites are the ones gifted to me by friends -- shared bounty to be treasured.
 In challenging times, it's great to have a high-maintenance garden.

 Not long ago, I had the privilege of teaching Writing for Children through Duke University's OLLI program.
 It was my first time teaching adults, an entirely different challenge from teaching schoolkids.
 Like their young counterparts, though, the grown-up students were a joy to work with.